dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 <script src="/blog/assets/js/bignumber.js"></script>
 <script src="/blog/assets/js/types-and-programming-languages.dfy.js"></script>

-# Examples (click to load)
+# Examples
+Feel free to click on the examples below to load them in the Blockly workspace above.

 <img class="clickable" id="example1" src="/blog/assets/images/type-and-programming-languages/example1.png" alt="A type checker on the term If(True, 0, 1)" style="display:block;margin-left:auto;margin-right:auto;width:500px;max-width:95%;"/>
 <img class="clickable" id="example2" src="/blog/assets/images/type-and-programming-languages/example2.png" alt="A type checker on the term If(True, 0, 1)" style="display:block;margin-left:auto;margin-right:auto;width:500px;max-width:95%;"/>

-# The journey to a type-based soundness checker.
+# Writing a type checker in Dafny

-Writing a type-checker that guarantees that evaluation of an term won't get stuck is not an easy task if we dive into maths, but it's a rewarding experience, and today I want to share with you that experience.
+Writing a type-checker that guarantees that evaluation of an term won't get stuck is not an easy task if we dive into maths, but fortunately, Dafny makes it easy to define it.

-We will follow the following path:

-1. Model the small-step evaluation of terms as a _relation_ that satisfy some given _rules_.
-2. Model the type-checking system also as a relation that satisfies some given rules
-3. Write a small-step evaluator that is proven to be unstuck on typing relations
-4. Take the shortcut Dafny provides to write this very quickly and without hassle.

-## Writing a type checker in Dafny
+#### The term language

-First, let's define the term language used in the Blockly interface above:
+First, let's define the term language used in the Blockly interface above.
+Note that the logic of the Blockly workspace above uses that exact code written on this page, yeah, Dafny compiles to JavaScript too!

 {% highlight javascript %}
 datatype Term  =